viettran-edgeAI/MCU/README.md

 ![Compression & accuracy comparison](/report/imgs/compare_all.png)

-Learn more about the quantization pipeline, benchmarks and recommendations in the full report: `report/README.md`.
+Learn more about the quantization pipeline, benchmarks and recommendations in the full report: [project report](report/README.md).

-## Library foundation — optimized containers
+## Library Foundation — Optimized Containers

 The entire library is built on a foundation of special container classes optimized for microcontrollers.
-These classes are implemented in `STL_MCU.h` and live in the `mcu` namespace.
-They provide memory-efficient variants of common STL containers (vectors, maps, sets) and additional primitives that prefer contiguous allocations and PSRAM when available.
+These classes are implemented in `STL_MCU.h` and reside in the `mcu` namespace.
+They provide super memory-efficient variants of common STL containers (vector, map, set) and additional primitives that prioritize contiguous allocation and PSRAM when possible.

-Key points:
+Key Points:

 - Namespace: `mcu`
-- Primary header: `STL_MCU.h`
-- Purpose-built containers: `mcu::vector`, `mcu::b_vector`, `mcu::packed_vector`, `mcu::ID_vector`, `mcu::unordered_map`, `mcu::unordered_set`...
+- new hash + vector architectures
+- new hash functions: mcu::unordered_set_s(_s)/map(_s).
+- new vector architectures: mcu::vector & b_vector , packed_vector & ID_vector.
 - Designed for low fragmentation, small code size, and optional PSRAM use.

+## Demonstration examples
+- Demo of complete workflow: collect data, pre-train (on pc), run model, re-train and update model in real time entirely on esp32 - [ondevice training](examples/retrain_ondevice_demo/)

 ## Extended support
 - Memory : support PSRAM accross all containers and algorithms